 Dr. Thomas A. Einhorn is an internationally acclaimed leader in the field of regenerative medicine, an area heralded as the future of orthopaedics.

-Thomas A. Einhorn, M.D., is Chairman of the Department of Orthopaedic Surgery, and Professor of Orthopaedic Surgery, Biochemistry and Biomedical Engineering at Boston University.
+Thomas A. Einhorn, M.D. is Professor of Orthopedic Surgery at New York University School of Medicine and Director of Clinical and Translational Research Development at NYU Langone Medical Center Hospital for Joint Diseases.
 Since 1982, Dr. Einhorn has practiced as a leading surgeon specializing in reconstructive surgery of the hip and knee in Boston and New York.
 He is an internationally acclaimed leader in the field of regenerative medicine, an area heralded as the future of orthopaedics.